samyarsadat/MBI5026-Matrix/README.md

 <br>

 ## Driving More Than One Display
-Given all of the information I have presented until now, it would be very easy for someone to implement code for driving more than one of these displays at once (i.e., dasiy-chaining them vertically or horizontally); however, I would still like to explain how I would do it if I were to implement this, as I have given it some thought.
+Given all of the information I have presented until now, it should be very easy for someone to implement code for driving more than one of these displays at once (i.e., dasiy-chaining them vertically or horizontally); however, I would still like to explain how I would do it if I were to implement this, as I have given it some thought.

 <br>